fxboxed/eugo/content/finland/_index.md

 ### Festivals and Events

 Throughout the year, the Åland Islands host a variety of festivals that celebrate local traditions, music, and food.
 These events are a great way to immerse yourself in the local culture and enjoy the vibrant community spirit.
-[Plan your Nordic adventure](https://www.islaguru.com/articles/aland-islands-festivals-2025) around these festivals for an unforgettable experience.
+Plan your Nordic adventurearound these festivals for an unforgettable experience.

 > The Åland Islands offer a peaceful escape from the hustle and bustle of everyday life.
 Whether you're cycling through its serene landscapes or enjoying a local festival, you'll find a sense of calm and wonder here.